cameras/camerasIR/README.md

 ## Princenton Instruments
 Has two possible solutions:
 - **OMAV** linear array or discrete photodiodes (PDA), for 1000-2000nm spectroscopy
 - **PIoNIR** InGaAs 2D camera for 400-1700nm 640x512px.
 PIoNIR employs powerful, thermoelectric (TE) peltier cooler (Air or Liquid assisted) for up to -90C cooling to reduce dark current.
 This is done without the use of liquid nitrogen for maintenance-free operation.
 Output format: Gigabit Ethernet (GigE), controlled by LightField software or Picam SDK.
-This model is, indeed, a focal plane array (FPA) a 2D photodiode array.
+This model is, indeed, a focal plane array (FPA) a 2D photodiode array, 640x512 InGaAs focal plane array camera for visible and SWIR.

 ## Hamamatsu